Gunivers/Bookshelf/docs/id.md

     **(tag) `@s bs.id.set`**: A tag to confirm the entity got a unique ID.

     ```{admonition} Future deprecation warning
-    :class: warning
+    :class: important

-    The `bs.id.set` will no longer be given in the future.
+    The `bs.id.set` tag will no longer be given in the future.
 Instead, you can check if the entity have an ID using `@e[scores={bs.id=1..}]`.
 This change is motivated by the feedbacks we recieved, asking the lib to minimize the number of scores, tags and entities created.
     ```

     **(tag) `@s bs.id.type.suid`**: The entity that executed the function.